nicolas-ruth1/MusicVisuals/README.md

 Student Number: C21416022 (Bakht Zia Khan), C21716601 (Emil Roy), C21388736 (Nicolas Ruth)

-At first used a different repository to complete this project because of a forking issue among the group.
+At first we used a different repository to complete this project because of a forking issue among the group.
 I commited all the code to this repository when we completed the assignment.
 This is the link to that repository: https://github.com/emilroy4/MV-C21716601

 # Description of the assignment